LAMurakami/aws/README.md

 mariadb10.5 repositories using amazon-linux-extras enables this instance to support the MediaWiki installation and be an AWS LAM clone.

-* apache2.conf is the main apache2 configuration file.
-The /Public alias is included here allowing no-ssl/html/Public/ content to be accessed from any site and a set of /var/www/no-ssl/html/Public/Scripts Directory directives defining .cgi-pl as scripts to be accessed from any site.
-A set of custom error handlers are also defined here.

 * cloud-init.pl applies the public-hostname, public-ipv4, local-hostname and
 local-ipv4 values from the /var/log/cloud-init-output.log to the /var/www/aws/html/index.html and /var/www/aws/aws_apache2.conf files so the